lavollmer/time-tracking-dashboard/README.md

 I reinforced and learned a lot of new things during this project.
 Some of things that were more relevant:

 1. **_TailwindCSS Setup_** - I found that I had issues in the beginning with my TailwindCSS setup.
 Through the debugging process, I was able to learn that the plugins field in the tailwindcss config file needed to be an empty array.
 I had it with {} instead of [].
 The plugins field needs to hold a list of plugins that extends Tailwind's functionality.
+2. **_Concurrently dev script_** - Concurrently is a command-line tool that allows multiple commands to run in a single terminal window.
+It allows the application to run multiple processes at the same time.

 ## Continued development